 Mammography (Breast Imaging)

 Mammography is a specific type of breast imaging that uses low-dose x-rays to detect cancer early—before women experience symptoms—when it is most treatable.
 Mammography plays a central part in the early detection of breast cancers because it can show changes in the breast up to two years before you or your physician can feel them.
-The American Cancer Society (ACS), the American Medical Association (AMA) and the American College of Radiology (ACR) recommend annual mammograms for women over 40.
+The American Medical Association (AMA) and the American College of Radiology (ACR) recommend annual mammograms for women over 40.
 The National Cancer Institute (NCI) adds that women who have a personal or family history of breast cancer should talk to their doctor about when they should begin screening.

 For the benefits and risks of a specific breast imaging procedure, how to prepare, and more, select a topic below.